-A Plugin line consists of the Plugin keyword, followed by the symbol_name and the path to the dynamic shared object that contains the plugin.
-The symbol_name is the name of the struct policy_plugin or struct io_plugin symbol contained in the plugin.
+A Plugin line consists of the Plugin keyword, followed by the symbol_name and the path to the shared object containing the plugin.
+The symbol_name is the name of the struct policy_plugin or struct io_plugin in the plugin shared object.
 The path may be fully qualified or relative.
-If not fully qualified, it is relative to the directory specified by the plugin_dir Path setting, which defaults to /usr/local/libexec/sudo.
+If not fully qualified, it is relative to the /usr/local/libexec/sudo directory.
 In other words: